hailey-royle/conlang/docs.md

 word order and the trailing vowel give structrue to words

-all word are either a start or a continuer
+all word are either a start or a descriptor
 - heads are the begining of a clause, they do not provide more information about another word
 - speifiers are following a head, of which they provide more information about